 As long as the strongman is standing and in operation, they may never be able on their own to enforce their covenant rights to get married.
 First, ladies must be knowledgeable about what empowers the strong man, that is, what gives the strongman their strength or power to oppose them.

 Secondly, they must get the knowledge of why some ladies will never be in a position to enforce their covenant right to get married for life.
 Some ladies, as a result of the power of the evil altars of their father’s house, are incapacitated, just as Gideon was incapacitated in Judge 6:25-27.

 Judge 6:25, says, And it came to pass the same night, that the Lord said unto him, “Take thy father’s young bullock, even the second bullock of seven years old, and throw down the altar of Baal that thy father hath, and cut down the grove that is by it:

 And build an altar unto the Lord thy God upon the top of this rock, in the ordered place, and take the second bullock, and offer a burnt sacrifice with the wood of the grove which thou shalt cut down.

 Like Gideon, as long as the evil altars in his father’s house were intact, he was incapacitated, not until God instructed him, saying, “throw down the altar of Baal that thy father hath”.

-What I am trying to bring out is that the strongman drives their power from evil alters that may be in their father’s house and as long as that evil altar are existing, the strongman may never allow them to get married.
+What I am trying to bring out is that the strongman derives their power from evil alters that may be in their father’s house.
+As long as that evil altar exists, the strongman may never allow them to get married.